10 Tranquil Tips

-1. Sit and Enjoy
+1. Sit and Enjoy a Mindful Christmas

-2. Find your Sanctuary of calm
+2. Find your Sanctuary of Calm

-To experience a mindful Christmas you must respect your need for replenishing moments of quiet, even amidst all the busy stuff!
+To experience a mindful Christmas you must respect your need for replenishing moments of quiet, even amidst all the festive activity!
 If you’re a dog-owner, you always have an excuse to leave a busy house and find calm as you walk with your four-footed companion.
 Whatever it takes – mindfully disconnect.

 4. The Sound of Music